m92vyas/stable-diffusion-3-T4/README.md

 So, the basic steps to prepare the pipeline will look like:
 - load all the 3 text encoders with their tokenizer on the gpu.
 - load the transformer and vae on the cpu.
-- get text embeddings as all the encoders models are on gpu (with extended context length which allows to encode prompts with more than the 77 token limit of the CLIP encoders)
+- get text embeddings as all the encoders models are on gpu (with extended context length which allows to encode prompts with more than the 77 token limit of the CLIP encoders and prompt weighing)
 - to save time only move enough modules from text encoder 3 (T5) to cpu and so that the transformer and vae can be loaded onto the gpu.
 - complete the image generation process.
 - move text encoder 3 modules back to gpu and transformer, vae back to cpu to start a new inference step.